Registering for PFLS events

 5 to 7 pm. | Online | Registration required.

-Hosted in collaboration with the Client and Family Relations team at The Royal.
 Cognitive Adaptation Training (CAT) is a practical, evidence-based approach for families and caregivers of adults living with schizophrenia.
 In this interactive workshop you will gain strategies and tools to help your loved one build independence in taking care of themselves, their spaces, and participating in their communities.

-A Journaling Workshop for Caregivers
+Journaling Workshop for Mental Health Service-Users and Caregivers

 10 to 11 am. | Online | Registration required.

-11:30 am to 1 pm. | Online | Registration required.
+2 to 3:30 pm. | Online | Registration required.

 Regular events you need to register for